dat-boi-lux/mitsuba-blender-addon/readme.md

-Mitsuba Blender Addon (Modified to work with blender 2.75/2.75a)
+Mitsuba Blender Addon (Modified to work with Blender 2.75/2.75a)
 ---------------------

 Authors:
 Wenzel Jakob, Francesc Juhé, Bartosz Styperek

+Thank you to Jason Brenneman for modifying the code to be compatible with Blender 2.75/2.75a.

 This directory contains the addon for Blender -> Mitsuba Renderer integration.
 It is based on the excellent LuxBlend 2.5 code from